barthurs27/astronomy100-BA/README.md

 https://drive.google.com/drive/folders/1qaZS5Wl4mblm4BPtt_-4hwT-zae-f7l5?usp=sharing

-After downloading, place the files into a folder named:
+After downloading, extract the folder named:

 ```text
 flats_biases/
 ```

-in the root of the repository.
+and place it in the root of the repository.

 Your repository structure should look like: